 The reaction: This episode got some minor buzz, as it was based on an old spec script Judd Apatow had written twenty years ago that I guess the crew found at the bottom of a dresser drawer or something and decided to actually use it.
 Apatow wrote it back in the show’s heyday, and I can’t even imagine them doing a premise like this back then.
-But it’s almost impossible to judge; like all other episodes “written” by guest writers, this one went through the rewrite machine to where it’s indecipherable and indistinguishable from the rest of the slop.
+But it’s almost impossible to judge; like all other episodes “written” by guest writers, this one went through the rewrite machine to where it’s indecipherable from the rest of the slop.
 Homer is forced to actually do his job for once when the other sector 7G safety inspector retires, leaving him a work-obsessed mess.
 The family goes to a circus to calm his nerves, where a hypnotist turns him into a kid.
 From that point on, the work plot is over.
 You’d think it would be potentially funny, and a no-brainer story-wise, if you had Burns or Smithers interacting with Kid Homer, or Lenny and Carl try to bring him to Moe’s, and them being shocked that Homer doesn’t like beer, and so on.
 But nope, nothing.
 All we get is an off-hand remark from Lenny and Carl that the retired safety inspector came back, said as they are observing Bart and Homer from their backyard for absolutely no reason, because I guess they forgot about the first act’s plot and crammed that line in last minute.
 Kid Homer really doesn’t do much of anything in this episode, and after he comes home from the hospital, interacts with almost no one except Bart.
 The thin premise is Bart feels closer to his dad as a kid and doesn’t want him to go back.
 They attempt a sweet, serious moment of Homer saying goodbye to him before he’s turned back to normal, but it holds absolutely no weight whatsoever.
 We saw them playing in a montage, but that was sandwiched between two exposition-heavy sequences of them of Kid Homer talking about how he would never want to grow up like adult Homer, and Bart talking about how he doesn’t want him to change back, and then they repeat them two or three more times just so you remember it, per usual.
 It’s just another episode where they want you to care about something, but there’s so little we actually see of that thing, rather, we’re just told we should care.
 As usual, it’s tell, not show.
 Hmm.
 Well, given how interminably long Apatow’s last couple movies were, maybe this episode has more in common with his original script than I thought.
 Zing!

 Three items of note: